 1 – It’s a Safety Mechanism

-Rabbits are naturally small and that makes them a perfect target for larger, hungry predators.
-So, if you see a wild rabbit sitting in the same spot for a long time it is because that is a natural safety mechanism that they have been equipped with.
+Rabbits are prey animals.
+They are small and that makes them a perfect target for larger, hungry predators.
+So, if you see a wild rabbit sitting in the same spot for a long time, it’s just the rabbit assessing its surroundings.

 Wild rabbits, simply put, need to be aware of their surroundings at all times.
 By being unaware for even a few minutes, they could be risking their lives.